muriloventuroso/givemelyrics/README.md

 ## Developing and Building

-If you want to hack on and build EasySSH yourself, you'll need the following dependencies:
+If you want to hack on and build Give Me Lyrics yourself, you'll need the following dependencies:

 * libgtk-3-dev
 * libgranite-dev